honestbee/honestbee.github.io/_posts/2016-09-08-ssh-keys-github.markdown

   echo "Set up GITHUB_TOKEN and GITHUB_TEAM environment variables." fi
 {% endhighlight %}

+You will need to create a github authorisation token, to which you can just assign read rights on your organisations and ssh keys.

 Once this script is added to the server, add the following lines to your `/etc/ssh/sshd_config` file :
 ```